Special Session: Target Detection, Estimation, Classification and Tracking

 Prof. Xiao Han, Harbin Institute of Technology, China

-Dr. Long Yang, Northwestern Polytechnical University (China)
+Assoc.
+Prof. Long Yang, Northwestern Polytechnical University, China